Omowunmikamil/social-link-profile.github.io/README.md

 ## Acknowledgments

-Frontend Mentor - for making this challenge possible.
+Frontend Mentor - for making this challenge available.